httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 # Introduction

-This document describes a use of HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a `http` URI
+This document describes a use of HTTP Alternative Services {{RFC7838}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a `http` URI
 {{RFC7230}} to be accessed using Transport Layer Security (TLS) {{RFC5246}} opportunistically.